akkikiki/prompt_optimizer/README.md

 # prompt_optimizer

-A prompt optimization tool for Transformer models using basic approaches with iterative refinement.
+This is a basic prompt optimization tool for Transformer models using basic approaches with iterative refinement.
 Automatically optimizes prompts by evolving them through multiple generations to achieve better performance on specific tasks.

 ## Optimization Strategies